cry/intbee-management/README.md

     Carey Li 2016.

-A control panel for integration bee style events i.e. the MIT integration bee.
+A control panel for integration bee style events e.g. the MIT integration bee.

 Project the index page onto a board, control from the control panel.
 Equations rendered in LaTeX.